coderdj/kodiaq/source/intro.rst

 Scope of the program
 --------------------

-kodiaq is the hardware half of the XENON1T data acquisition system.
-It is responsible for reading data from CAEN V1724 digitizers and dumping it into a buffer.
+kodiaq is the hardware half of a data acquisition system suitable for high-rate particle physics use.
+It uses CAEN V1724 digitizers and reads out complete waveforms to a temporary buffer (mongodb).
 The software half of the DAQ is the cito event builder, which reads the data from the buffer and builds events.

 kodiaq is parallelized and scalable in order to achieve almost arbitrarily fast throughput speeds.
 A central dispatcher (the master)